tiongsikng/assignments/README.md

 # assignments
 Assignments done throughout Ph.
 D. course at Yonsei University.
 Codes may not be perfect according to the description.
+Reports are available upon request.

 ### Neural Networks
 * `NN_Assignment_1.ipynb` - Drop wave cosine function approximation using linear regression.